ahorn/linearizability-checker/README.md

 evaluating and comparing possible linearizability algorithms, the various ways they can be implemented, or trying out ideas from the SAT solver community.

-## Experiments
+## Results

-We setup experiments in which we looked at things like hashing, non-chronological backtracking, partitioning schemes and parallelization.
-For our experiments, we collected histories from three sources: Intel's [Threading Building Blocks][TBB] (TBB) library, Siemens's [Embedded Multicore Building Blocks][EMBB] (EMBB) library, and the [etcd][etcd] distributed key-value store (collected via [Jepsen][Jepsen]).

-Based on these experiments, this repository gives the source code of a tool that combines the techniques we have found so far to be most effective.
+This repository gives the source code of a tool that combines techniques that we found to be most effective in checking linearizability.
 To compile our source code, a C++11-compliant compiler is required.
-For example,
+Our experiments with [etcd][etcd] can be easily run on the command line:

     $ make etcd-test

-compiles and then runs our tool against the collected etcd histories.
-This completes in a few seconds, whereas [Knossos][Knossos] would take a couple of hours.
+This runs our tool against 100 collected etcd histories, and completes in a few seconds.
+In contrast, [Knossos][Knossos] times out on benchmark `7` and `99`, and runs out of memory on benchmarks `40`, `57`, `85` and `97`.

-In summary, the results of our work look promising and we warmly invite any feedback or patches that can further advance the field.
+## Conclusion

+We have implemented a new linearizability tester that combines insights from the literature with quantitative data collected through extensive experiments on TBB, EMBB and etcd.
+Our linearizability tester can solve instances on which current implementations timeout or run out of memory.
+Of course, there are always things to improve, and we warmly invite any form of feedback, questions etc. We also welcome patches (including benchmarks) as Github pull requests.

 [CAP]: http://en.wikipedia.org/wiki/CAP_theorem
 [linearizability]: http://dl.acm.org/citation.cfm?id=78972